amariucaitheodor/sphere-follower-robot/README.md

 ## Sphere Follower Robot
 ### Theodor Amariucai
 #### I started the project with Sonia Marshall as part of our coursework for INFR09019 Introduction to Vision and Robotics.
 I then kept working on the project until I brought it from the state documented in folder 'Initial Assignment' up to the present state.
 #### A very useful resource which helped me understand the Denavit-Hartenberg parameters was the Robotic Arm Kinematic GUI (part of MRPT).
+I used it to check my calculations which can be found [here](https://github.com/theodor1289/sphere-follower-robot/blob/master/technical_details/Forward%20Kinematics.pdf "My DH calculations").

 #### Before anything, make sure you:
 source devel/setup.sh